Think we'd vibe?

 Ensuring usable interfaces

-In order to keep the Analytics page more familiar to users, we chose to keep the table of all Inspection jobs completed at the bottom of the infographics section.
-Users revealed to us during screen observations that they often liked to find this more granular information on their Inspection jobs after having seen the Analytics dashboard.
+In order to keep the Analytics page familiar to users, we chose to keep the table of all Inspection jobs completed underneath the Analytics widgets section.

-To make getting to this table of Inspection jobs easier when users do not want to go through all the Analytics, I created a collapsable section for the Analytics widgets.
-This way, people could easily control how much they see on their screen at once, and how fast they can retrieve specific information from the main table.
+To make getting to this table of Inspection jobs easier when users do not want to go through all the Analytics, the Analytics widgets was turned into a collapsable section.
+This way, people could easily control how much they see on their screen at once, and how fast they can retrieve specific information from the table.